[ad_1]

 beside Brexit, reminiscent of dangerous coverage throughout the pandemic, power

-underfunding of well being companies
+underfunding of well being companies and heightened

 uncertainty as a consequence of political upheaval detering funding.